thacherT1D/new-angular-curriculum/10 - Building Apps/10 - Bind Forms to Objects.md

 Now when the form loads the first time, `Toyota` will be pre-filled-in, and when you submit the form and reset it, it will be restored as the default.

+#### Form Anti-Patterns

+An anti pattern is a way of writing code that is a bad practice in your framework.
+There are a few things you should **not** do with `ng-submit`.

+1. Do not use `ng-submit` on the form and `ng-click` on the submit button at the same time.
+Use either ng-submit on the form and no directive on the submit button, or use `ng-click` on the submit button and no directive on the form. `ng-submit` is preferred in a form.
+2. Do not create separate properties directly on the controller object for each form field.
+Instead, create an object that contains all the form properties inside of it.
+In the above example, `$ctrl.car` is the object that will contain each form property.
+3. Never do any DOM manipulation in your controller.
+When submitting form data, it is often tempting to revert back to the jQuery way of doing things.
+For example, do not attempt to append the new form data to the DOM inside of your controller.
+In fact, **do not do any DOM manipulation in the controller**.
+Instead, add the data that you want to display to an object in the scope that will then be displayed in the view.

 ## Challenge?

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/109/ngmadlibs-p1.png)